Cambridge District Scout Archive

 That Scouts were not the only group to camp but that maybe their rigour gained a reputation above that of many other bodies.
 It was often to the Scouts that others looked to oversee their camps.

-That camping as a leisure activity grew independently of Scouting, but that it was seen to be part of Scouting in a way that was not true of other youth organizations.
+Camping as a leisure activity grew independently of Scouting, but it was seen to be part of Scouting in a way that was not true of other youth organizations.

 JWR Archivist Sept 2020